To-Dos and Bookmarks

 • Task dashboard: Staff can review assigned work, priority, due dates, and completion status from one place.

-• Contextual follow-up: Tasks support sales, service, billing, customer service, and back-office work without creating a separate shadow system.
+• Contextual follow-up: To-dos support sales, service, billing, customer service, and back-office work without creating a separate shadow system.

 • Manager visibility: Open items are easier to review during daily dispatch, pipeline, billing, and service meetings.

-• Workflow alignment: Tasks pair naturally with workflows, customer service requests, lead follow-up, service agreements, and invoice exceptions.
+• Workflow alignment: To-dos pair naturally with workflows, customer service requests, lead follow-up, service agreements, and invoice exceptions.

 Who Gets the Most Value

-Office managers, CSRs, sales staff, dispatchers, billing teams, and service managers get the most value.
-Tasks are most useful when the team agrees which kinds of work require explicit ownership and which can remain as simple record notes.
+Office managers, CSRs, sales staff, dispatchers, billing teams, service managers, and owners get the most value.
+To-dos are most useful when the team agrees which kinds of work require explicit ownership.
+Bookmarks are most useful when users keep them focused on current work and recurring review areas.

-Best use: Use tasks alongside Leads, Customer Service, Job Management, Invoicing & Payments, and Workflows.
+Best use: Use To-Dos and Bookmarks alongside Leads, Customers, Customer Service, Job Management, Invoicing & Payments, and Workflows.

 User Guide